sunrise-choir/flumedb-rs/README.md

     - Flume builds indexes.
 And it's not really useful without the indexes.
 As far as I can tell, without the indexes, just dumping the raw log is not used by much (anything) so not sure if the ordering straight off the log is actually important.
     - how are the indexes actually used?
 I _still_ don't get Dominic's documentation.

+## Sql experiments

+- Store all content and author keys raw takes 7.7s, 124M
+- Store all content, author by key, 8.4s, 115M
+- Store no content, author by key, 7.7s, 35M

 ## Noticings